Dwibbit/react-voting-exam/README.md

 #### useState & useRef

-useState amd useRef were both used for state management across all components
+useState and useRef were both used for state management across all components

 Additional documentation found in software functions